ivan-toriya/ivan-toriya.github.io/_posts/2025-01-27-loop-invariant.md

 ok      loopinvariant   0.870s
 ```

 We can see that the difference is much more subtle.
 OutsideLoop is faster than InsideLoop by a factor of (428.4ns / 438.8ns) = 0.98.
-InsideLoop is even faster by ~2%, but let's attribute it to external factors and unknowns which I don't know.
+InsideLoop is even faster, but let's attribute it to external factors and unknowns which I don't know.

 On the plot below, we can see the difference between each implementation.